phoenixdataworks/azure-fabric-automation/Automated-Deployment-Guide.md

 2. Azure PowerShell modules installed (`Az` and `Az.Automation`)
 3. Sufficient permissions in your Azure subscription to:
    - Create or modify resource groups
-   - Create Azure Automation accounts
+   - Modify Azure Automation accounts
-   - Create managed identities
    - Assign RBAC roles
-4. A Microsoft Fabric capacity that you want to automate
-5. **IMPORTANT:** The ARM template deployment requires:
+4. **REQUIRED EXISTING RESOURCES**:
-   - An existing Microsoft Fabric capacity (the template does not create one)
+   - An existing Microsoft Fabric capacity
-   - An existing Azure Automation account (the template does not create one)
+   - An existing Azure Automation account

+> **IMPORTANT:** If you need to create the Automation account or Fabric capacity, they must be created in the same resource group where you plan to deploy this solution.
+Resources in different resource groups may cause permission issues and prevent the automation from functioning properly.

+## Azure Portal Deployment Sections

+When deploying through the Azure Portal, you'll encounter the following sections:

+1. **Basics**: Where you select your subscription and resource group (deployment name is now auto-generated)
+2. **Instance Details**: Where you configure core deployment settings including:
+   - Region for deployment
+   - Existing Automation account selection
+   - Existing Fabric capacity selection
+   - Default Scale Down Size selection
+3. **Schedule Settings**: Where you configure the times for start, scale up, scale down, and stop operations
+4. **Tags**: Where you can add optional resource tags
+5. **Review + Create**: Final validation before deployment

 ## Deployment Options